Florence Carnival: Gala Party and Street Parade

 0

-The Florence Carnival returns in 2025 with its captivating blend of tradition, elegance, and fun.
-This year’s edition, scheduled for February 8 and 9, promises to immerse the city in the grandeur of its Renaissance past while showcasing Florence’s unique spirit.
+The Florence Carnival returns in 2026 with its captivating blend of tradition, elegance, and fun.
+This year’s edition, scheduled for January 31 and February 1, promises to immerse the city in the grandeur of its Renaissance past while showcasing Florence’s unique spirit.

 Florence Carnival, The Gala Evening at Palazzo Vecchio